vgrem/phpSPO/README.md

 }
 ```

-or via Fluent API syntax:
+or via fluent API syntax:

 ```php

 use Office365\SharePoint\ClientContext;
 use Office365\Runtime\Auth\ClientCredential;
 use Office365\SharePoint\ListItem;